 Becky Sarwate is a freelance writer contributing to a number of publications including The Broadway Blog, where she reviews Chicago theater productions, and Wrigleyville Nation, chronicling the highs and lows of lifelong Chicago Cubs fandom.
 Becky also publishes a political/cultural column for Contemptor and has written for PoliticusUSA.com, RootSpeak magazine, EDGE Media Network, NewCity, Make It Better and StreetWise.
-She is a manifold IWPA award winner, and has been recognized for her work eight times by the National Federation of Press Women.
+She is a manifold IWPA award winner, and has been recognized for her work nine times by the National Federation of Press Women.

 Becky has a passion for educating and mentoring the next generation of communicators.
 She is thrilled to be a member of Northeastern Illinois University’s English department faculty, teaching a 300-level course entitled, Making Your Liberal Arts Degree Work: Writing For The Professional World & Internships.